SamuelSwartzberg/flashcardifying_text_temp/phil.md

 ## theories of humor/laughter

-In ⟮c+;the incongruity theory of humor⟯, something is funny because ⟮c+;it somehow violates our expectations⟯ In ⟮c+;the relief theory of laughter⟯, ⟮c+;laughter/humor is the release of pent-up nervous energy⟯/ The ⟮c+;relief theory of laughter⟯ reliess (explicitly or implicitly) on the metaphor of ⟮c+;a steam valve⟯ The problem with ⟮c+;the relief theory of laughter⟯ is that ⟮c+;nervous energy isn't a real thing that one would need to release.⟯
-⟮c+;The superiority theory (of humor/laughter⟯) is the theory that ⟮c+;laughter expresses feelings of superiority⟯ over ⟮c+;other people⟯ or over ⟮c+;a former state of ourselves⟯ (main supporters (possibly, depending on how you read them): ⟮c+;Plato, Hobbes, Descartes⟯ )
+In ⟮the incongruity theory of humor⟯, something is funny because ⟮it somehow violates our expectations⟯ In ⟮the relief theory of laughter⟯, ⟮laughter/humor is the release of pent-up nervous energy⟯/ The ⟮relief theory of laughter⟯ reliess (explicitly or implicitly) on the metaphor of ⟮a steam valve⟯ The problem with ⟮the relief theory of laughter⟯ is that ⟮nervous energy isn't a real thing that one would need to release.⟯ ⟮The superiority theory (of humor/laughter⟯) is the theory that ⟮laughter expresses feelings of superiority⟯ over ⟮other people⟯ or over ⟮a former state of ourselves⟯ (main supporters (possibly, depending on how you read them): ⟮Plato, Hobbes, Descartes⟯ )
 <div class="cloze-group hide-if-inactive">
-  The problem with the ⟮c+;superoiority theory of humor/laughter:⟯
+  The problem with the ⟮superoiority theory of humor/laughter:⟯
 <ol>
-<li>since there are cases in ⟮c+;which one feels superior to someone (i.e. a beggar⟯) but ⟮c+;feels pity rather than laughs⟯, ⟮c+;superiority is not sufficient to explain laughter⟯</li>
+<li>since there are cases in ⟮which one feels superior to someone (i.e. a beggar⟯) but ⟮feels pity rather than laughs⟯, ⟮superiority is not sufficient to explain laughter⟯</li>
-<li>Since there are cases in which ⟮c+;one laughts but doesn't feel superior⟯, ⟮c+;superiority is not necessary to explain laughter⟯</li>
+<li>Since there are cases in which ⟮one laughts but doesn't feel superior⟯, ⟮superiority is not necessary to explain laughter⟯</li>
 </ol>
 </div>